capacitylogic/misc_utilities_public/README.md

 # Miscellaneous utilities
-Miscellaneous utilities available for public access and use.
+Miscellaneous utilities available for public access and use, under the MIT license.